 Vitamin E supplementation was not found better than placebo for preventing progression from mild cognitive impairment in a well-designed study.
 Adhering to one of the heart healthy diets appears more beneficial than focusing too heavily on any specific supplement.9

-Research also links loneliness with faster cognitive decline.
+Research links loneliness with faster cognitive decline.
 Previous research, too, has linked the damaging effects of social isolation on health, and supports healing effects of social engagement.

 Other Medical Conditions